Zest-studi-o/P01-Allotment-gardens/README.md

     - This will allow the user to navigate easily from any of the pages.
     - For desktop screen sizes the navigation bar is on the right-hand side.
     - For tablet screen sizes the navigation bar is under the logo for an optimal display.
-    - For mobile screen sizes the navigation menu is a burger toggler which makes things easier for the user by being able to collapse the content when not needed or clicking on it to expand it.
+    - For mobile screen sizes the navigation bar is a burger toggler which makes things easier for the user by being able to collapse the content when not needed or clicking on it to expand it.

     ![Nav bar mockup](docs/responsive-nav-bar.png)